June 1-14, 2025 Havre de Grace,MD to Onset, MA

 Beautiful views as we enjoyed breakfast.

 Anchor up around 1030.
-As we motored out, we could see the smokestacks of Asheroken.
+As we motored out, we could see the smokestacks of Asharoken.
 Initially there were light winds 3-4 kts from the N, shifted to the East and finally to S, building to 10-15kts by end of day.

 Some familiar sights as we sailed towards the CT shore.
 Greens Ledge Light and then Sheffield Island Lighthouse with Manresa power plant to the right.
 Lots of echos of Mom and Dad Laz through these waters.